rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 The Spider nodded.

 Yule scanned the room below her.
-Sam was fixated on the miniature moon, Hannah and Amir mesmerised by the Sam and the Wolf surrounded by sand drifting in the air, glistening as if it was made of shiny metallic bits.
+Sam was fixated on the miniature moon, Hannah and Amir remained mesmerised by the scene playing out between Sam and the Wolf surrounded by sand suspended in the air, glistening as if it was made of shiny metallic bits.
 Behind them, The Tiger embraced the Turtle whilst watching a moving scene for the first time.
 The Bat remained seated on the ground, both hands covering her mouth as if the action could hide her shock - *"But if the light goes with them, what will it happen to you?"*

 The Spider limited herself to hug Yule, it was a tight and firm, the same type you would give to a family member before they embark in a long journey.
 In a way, it was heartbreaking.
 Yule wasn't much of a sentimental person, at least she hasn't been for a while now, right until this moment were she found herself wondering if she should break her rule.